check-spelling/check-spelling-docs/Event-descriptions.md

 If the item is misspelled, fixing the reported instances will disclose additional instances.
 You could of course use your local tools to find the remaining instances.

+# check-dictionary-not-found
+This is reported when a [check_extra_dictionaries](https://github.com/check-spelling/check-spelling/wiki/Configuration#check_extra_dictionaries) is not found.
+See [dictionary-not-found](#dictionary-not-found).

+# extra-dictionary-not-found
+This is reported when a [extra_dictionaries](https://github.com/check-spelling/check-spelling/wiki/Configuration#extra_dictionaries) is not found.
+See [dictionary-not-found](#dictionary-not-found).

+# fallback-dictionary-not-found
+A second attempt is made to resolve [extra_dictionaries](https://github.com/check-spelling/check-spelling/wiki/Configuration#extra_dictionaries), and when they fail this is reported.
+See [dictionary-not-found](#dictionary-not-found).

 # dictionary-not-found